Daniel-KM/Omeka-S-module-Adminer/README.md

 * [x] Allow to use any adminer.css theme simply by putting it in a directory.
 * [ ] Remove access to column `password` of users and api credentials.
 * [x] Give the choice to use the simplified version "adminer editor" (finalize theme).
 - [ ] Fix the warning when changing theme on the first page.
+The issue is related to the load of the minified js.
+      It is related to the auth process (with or without login form, that may reset token.
+See adminer/include/auth.inc.php).

 Warning